 Is there an up-front cost for your procedures?

 Depending on your insurance plan, a payment may be due at the time of surgery.
 This amount will vary depending on your specific coverage and deductible.
 This time of service payment will be applied toward your patient responsibility.
 And this remaining balance will reflect any deductible, coinsurance or copayment amounts that exceed the money paid up front.

 Is outpatient surgery less expensive than a traditional open neck or back surgery?

 Your time is valuable.
 That’s why when you have questions to ask before spinal surgery, they often focus on two things — how long your recovery process will take and how many days you’ll be required to stay in a hospital.
 Laser Spine Institute’s outpatient procedures use a less than 1-inch incision, which means less downtime and more time to get back to the life you love.
 Because of the larger incision, the multiple day stay in the hospital and the length of time it takes to recover from traditional open back surgery, these costs can add up to a large hospital bill and smaller paychecks from time off work.

 Do you offer financing options for my surgical procedure?

-- Get up to 24 months at 0% deferred interest
+- Up to 24 months at 0% deferred interest

-- Receive up to five years at a fixed interest rate
+- Up to five years at a fixed interest rate